vibudh2209/D2/README.md

 ---------

 **Create the project**
-Before starting D<sup>2</sup>, create a project folder and create a text file named "logs.txt"within it, following this [format](temp/logs.txt).
+Before starting D<sup>2</sup>, create a project folder and create a text file named "logs.txt" within it, following this [format](temp/logs.txt).

 D<sup>2</sup> pipeline is divided in 5 sequential phases to be repeated over multiple iterations until a desired number of final predicted virtual hits is reached: